Axis labels provide clear identification and context for the data represented on each axis in a chart.

 - Use the grab handle in the bottom right of the example to resize the chart.
 Observe how the labels behave with the different options applied.

-- The first group of buttons allows enabling and disabling collision avoidance altogether.
+- The first dropdown allows enabling and disabling collision avoidance altogether.

-- The second group of buttons allows changing the length of the labels.
+- The second dropdown buttons allows changing the length of the labels.
 This more easily shows the wrapping and skipping behaviour.

-- The Rotation and Wrapping controls enable exploration of their behaviour with all the available options.
+- The Rotation, Wrapping and Truncation controls enable exploration of their behaviour with all the available options.

-- If enabled, labels try wrapping, then rotation, and finally skipping if needed.
+- If enabled, labels try wrapping, then truncation, rotation, and finally skipping if needed.

 Collision avoidance is enabled by default, to disable set label.avoidCollisions